XDEVS-PRO/XDEVS-website/content/blog/Nuxt3-NuxtContent2-meta-tags.md

 })
 ```

-So now, you will see the default title when no title is set on some pages.
+In case no title is set, the default title will be used.

 ### definePageMeta